 If you’ve read this far and you haven’t seen it yet, stop whatever you’re doing and see this movie!
 Bravo! to Paul Dano as the young Brian (and he gets to be in one of the best tripping scenes in a movie), John Cusack as the older Brian, and Paul Giamatti as Eugene Landy.

-And Brava! to Elizabeth Banks as Melinda Ledbetter.
-Ms Banks is the heart and soul of the movie.
+And Brava! to Elizabeth Banks as Melinda Ledbetter-Wilson, as she is the heart and soul of the movie.

 1 This article was pieced together from a series of conversations a on Brian Wilson with William Tobelman regarding his website, The Good Humor SMiLE Site.
 Bill’s site is devoted to Brian Wilson’s recordings of 1966-67 that should have been released in early ’67 as an even then highly anticipated Beach Boys album.
 I stumbled over this site several years ago—and a lengthy and involving site it was.
 After reading it, I contacted Bill and we have back-and-forthed via email since.